Images of the Journey to the West - by Chen Huiguan

 When the boys discover that some manfruit is missing they accuse Sanzang`s disciples of stealing the fruit.
 After Monkey admits taking the fruit the Taoist boys become very angry and curse and swear at Sanzang and his disciples.
 This in turn makes Monkey angry and he pulls a hair out from the back of his head, breaths a magic breath on it, says “Change,” and turns it into an imitation Monkey.
 The imitation Monkey goes straight to the garden and strikes the manfruit tree with his gold-banded cudgel.
 Then he uses his supernatural strength that can move mountains to push the tree over with a single shove.
 After pushing the tree over Monkey searches through the branches for manfruit, but he can`t find a single one.
 These treasures drop at the touch of metal, and as Monkey's cudgel was ringed with gold, while being made of iron, one tap from it brought them all tumbling down, and when they hit the ground they went straight in, leaving none on the tree.
 Early in the morning Sangzang and disciples leave the temple.

 When the Great Immortal returns to the temple the boys tell him what happened.
-The Great Immortal pursues Sanzang and disciples on a beam of auspicious light.
-It takes him but an instant to cover three hundred miles and after catching up with them he does a “Wrapping Heaven and Earth in His Sleeve” trick, and gathers up the four pilgrims and their horse in it.
+The Great Immortal pursues Sanzang and disciples on a beam of auspicious light and it takes him but an instant to cover three hundred miles.
+He confronts Monkey, who denies even visiting the Wuzhang temple.
+The Great Immortal points at him and laughs.
+“I’ll show you, you damned ape.
+Who do you think you’re fooling?
+Stay where you are, and give me back that tree at once.”
+Monkey strikes wildly at him with his club, only to be parried to left and right by the Great Immortal’s whisk.
+After two or three rounds the Great Immortal does a “Wrapping Heaven and Earth in His Sleeve” trick, waving his sleeve gently in the breeze as he stands mid the clouds, then sweeping it across the ground and gathering up the four pilgrims and their horse in it.
 Back at the temple the Great Immortal agrees not to punish them if Monkey can find a way to revive the tree.

 Sun Wukong Looks for the Formula in the Three Islands,